-Lutherlyn Therapeutic Riding (LTR) is opening its gates to serve students with a variety of special needs.
+Lutherlyn Therapeutic Riding (LTR) is opening its gates to serve students with a variety of needs.
 The program is founded on one of Lutherlyn's main goals: to encourage mental, emotional, and physical growth and renewal for the whole person.
 Success is dependent on the commitment of volunteers.
 We welcome students and volunteers to our program and hope you will love it with the same passion we have for providing this service.

 Therapeutic riding programs offer horseback riding opportunities to students who may not be able to participate in such activities at a regular riding stable.
 We are able to serve students with many types of special needs ranging from cognitive and behavioral, to physical, or combinations of those needs.
 Horseback riding helps these students in many ways.
 Riders learn communication skills, cooperation, and acceptable social behaviors, as well as care and responsibility for another being.
 Horseback riding exercises and strengthens muscles, improves tone and stamina, increases balance, and relaxes tightness and spasticity.
 Additionally, horses provide a type of therapy that cannot easily be explained or reproduced by humans.